 How about manufactured and modular homes?

 Yes, FHA has financing for manufactured and modular factory-built housing.
-There are two loan products — one for those who own the land that the home is on and another to buy land and start construction at the same time.
+There are two loan products — one for those who own the land and another to buy land and start construction at the same time.

 Do we need to make payment during the construction?